delpozzo/kamino/README.md

 ![Capture Image Screenshot 3](src/screenshots/capture-3.png?raw=true)

 Capturing a drive image can take anywhere from a minute to many hours depending on the size of the drive and the speed of your hardware.
-During the image capture process, the `dd` command output will display to show the progress.
+During the image capture process, the `dd` status output will display to show the progress.

 ![Capture Image Screenshot 4](src/screenshots/capture-4.png?raw=true)